 PnP, Device manager, device drivers and settings, troubleshooting.

-Service packs, Hotfixes, Application compatibility, Windows updates.
-Running apps.
+Service packs, Hotfixes, Windows updates.
+Running apps, controlling services.

 Partitions and filesystems

 FAT and NTFS, permissions, long filenames, compression, using disk administrator.
 RAID.